countvajhula/qi-tutorial/README.rst

 qi-template
 ===========
-A template for a Racket project using the Qi language.
+A template for a Racket project using the `Qi language <https://docs.racket-lang.org/qi/index.html>`_.

 This template includes a short interactive tutorial to get you started.